*This post may contain affiliate links. Please read our disclosure for more information

 “A couple years ago I moved into a senior citizens complex and I realized I need to be active,” she said.
 “There aren’t many activities here and the people aren’t active, so I thought: I need to get outside and do things.
 I need a new car.
 Then I decided to get a van and glamp it up.”

-Joan bought her Ford camper van at the end of last January, and then started fixing it up last spring.
+Joan bought her Ford transit cmaper at the end of last January, and then started fixing it up last spring.

 “I did it inexpensively,” she said.
 “It cost me under $300 to do it.
 My grandson built the beds.
 He’s a carpenter and he also put the floor in, it’s peel-and-stick tile.
 All the other pieces I found at a second-hand shop.
 It’s very minimal.
 I also have a battery lantern and LED lights, but no electricity.
 In the spring I’ll be getting solar and then I can go boon-docking.
 I’m excited to try.”

-She has a portable toilet that folds up and goes under the bed, so she doesn’t have to get out of the van at night.
+She has a portable toilet that folds up and goes under the bed in her Ford Transit rv, so she doesn’t have to get out of the van at night.
 “I’m confident I’m not going to lack anything.
 I’ve joined Sam’s Club…I’ll be fine.
 I’ll be wonderful!”

-In the parking lot at the senior center there’s a bunch of small cars, and then Joan’s van, which she said “sticks out like a sore thumb.”
+In the parking lot at the senior center there’s a bunch of small cars, and then Joan’s Ford conversion van, which she said “sticks out like a sore thumb.”
 She lovingly named it “Maisy.”

-How people react to Joan’s van life plans
+How people react to Joan’s plan to travel in a Ford conversion van

 At first, Joan’s family wasn’t too thrilled about her plan to travel in her Ford transit camper conversion.
 She has four children, and one of her son’s said: “Mom, you’re too old.”